 The challenges of human aging are often complex and therefore benefit from interdisciplinary and interprofessional efforts.
 Human aging also presents numerous opportunities, some of which are only evident in the context of broad, inclusive scholarship.
 CEAH strives to be a place and platform for shared dialog on questions encompassing any and all aspects of health and wellness.
 Questions drive projects and projects bring results.
 The best this Center can and should offer are results that matter to our urban and rural neighbors alike.

 Year 1 (2018-19) was devoted to learning about Maine, forming relationships, exploring partnerships, and building infrastructure to support applied human subject research.
 A major accomplishment was the formation of the Legacy Scholars Program — a combined participant registry, longitudinal study, and lifelong learning community.
 I gave a presentation about the Legacy Scholars Program in November 2019.

 Year 2 (2019-20) is focused on turning this infrastructure — including funding for pilot grants by our faculty — into studies on health and wellness, broadly defined.
 Our Pillars of Aging Research provides a framework for conceptualizing our efforts.
 The goal is to bridge disciplines and pursue studies that impact people’s lives in their daily lives.
 A number of grants have been and will be submitted this year.
 As of December 2019, we have a dozen pilot projects underway in departments across our two campuses.
-I recently spoke about one, a study of ageism as a public health concern, at the Gerontological Society of America Annual Meeting.
+I spoke about one, a study of ageism as a public health concern, at the Gerontological Society of America Annual Meeting in November 2019.

 Year 3+ (2020-21+) will be a critical period for the Center’s development as our support base shifts from a generous start-up fund to external support from grants, gifts, and contracted research projects.
 We are positioning our efforts to address key strategic priorities of the University to support and facilitate student research.